Wednesday September 18, 2019

 The shooting happened around 11:30 a.m. at the Holly Ridge apartments in the 2700 block of West Powell Boulevard in Gresham.

 Jessie's sister, Jennie Cochran, spoke to KATU about what happened immediately after the shooting.
-She said that Cavett left his 5-year old step daughter, Payton, at the scene but took 2-year old Paige, the child the couple had together, with him when he fled.
+She said that Cavett left his 5-year old step daughter, Peyton, at the scene but took 2-year old Paige, the child the couple had together, with him when he fled.

-A manhunt for Joshua Cavett went on for about ten hours, an Amber Alert released for little Payton, and then he was spotted in Gresham when a man went outside to have a cigarette.
+A manhunt for Joshua Cavett went on for about ten hours, an Amber Alert released for little Peyton, and then he was spotted in Gresham when a man went outside to have a cigarette.
 Cavett called out to the stranger, who recognized him from the publicized photos, saying he wanted to turn himself in.

 He did not put up a fight when the police arrived, he followed commands.
 The people that were there said that he seemed concerned for his daughter's safety, “He didn't fight at all....They told him to put his daughter down and he put his daughter down.”